tweag/python-monorepo-example/content/blog/2022-07-08-nixos-specialisation.md

 title: Introduction to NixOS specialisations
 shortitle: NixOS specialisations
 author: Solène Rapenne
-tags: [nixos, devops]
+tags: [nix, devops]
-description: "This article explains how to use the NixOS feature called specialisation to manage different boot environments and when to use it"
+description: "How to use the NixOS specialisations to manage different boot environments and when to use it"
 ---

-NixOS has an unique feature I would like to share with you as it solved in a clever way a problem I had with other Linux systems.
-Let me share about [NixOS specialisations](https://nixos.org/manual/nixos/stable/options.html#opt-specialisation).
+I often wished to be able to define different boot entries for different uses of my computer.
+Be it for separating professional and personal use, testing kernels or using special hardware.
+NixOS has a unique feature that solves this problem in a clever way -- [NixOS specialisations](https://nixos.org/manual/nixos/stable/options.html#opt-specialisation).

-To make it simple, a NixOS specialisation is a mechanism to describe an additional named boot entry when building your system, with specific changes applied on top of your non-specialised configuration.
+To make it simple, a NixOS specialisation is a mechanism to describe additional boot entries when building your system, with specific changes applied on top of your non-specialised configuration.

 # When do you need specialisations